farukulutas/TryHackMe-AdventOfCyber3-Bot/README.md

 # :man_technologist: TryHackMe AdventOfCyber3 Bot :man_technologist:
 This project opens a new account on the TryHackMe site and participates in the raffle for the AdventOfCyber 3 event by answering all the questions.

+Apart from the scenario, it can be used to fill the specified rooms in other accounts if there is a json file. :smile::smile:

 # About the Project :blue_book:
 The project has been prepared using Selenium, request and bs4 libraries.